pelithne/sre-agent-hack/exercises/part1-setup.md

 ### Application Insights
 1. In your resource group, find and click on the Application Insights resource (name: `${BASE_NAME}-insights`)
-2. **Application Map**:
+2. **Application Map** (requires Step 12):
    - In the left menu under **Investigate**, click **Application map**
-   - You'll see a visual representation of your application architecture
+   - **Note:** With the default v1.0.0 image, the map will be mostly empty
+   - To populate the map with service dependencies, complete **Step 12 (Optional)** below
-   - The map shows: Container App → PostgreSQL database dependencies
+   - After Step 12, you'll see: Container App → PostgreSQL database dependencies
    - Click on components to see detailed metrics (request rates, response times, failure rates)
    - Click on connections between components to see dependency performance
-   - Note: The map populates after telemetry data is collected (make some API requests first)
 3. **Live Metrics**:
    - In the left menu under **Investigate**, click **Live Metrics**
    - Make some API requests using curl